Mrt0boR/DateRandomiser/README.md

 ## Description

 A CLI-based **Date Idea Randomizer** built with Go and the [Charmbracelet Huh](https://github.com/charmbracelet/huh) library.
 This program allows users to create, view, delete, and randomly select date ideas based on cost categories (**Expensive, Medium, Cheap**).
 Data is stored in a `dates.json` file for persistence.
+I made this for me and my partner to solve the issue of great date ideas, but poor recollection and indecisiveness for what dates to go on!

 ## Features